This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Can I use chicken cutlets instead?
+Can I use chicken cutlets instead of turkey cutlets?

 Ways To Use Leftover Ingredients